bytedance/neurst/examples/speech_transformer/gigaspeech/README.md

 ### Step 2: Extract audio features and Preprocess transcripts
 The ASR corpus contains source raw audio files and text files in English.
 Here we compute audio features (log-mel filterbank coefficients) and map the transcript tokens to IDs.

 This step is extremely time comsuing because of the size of the original corpus.
-It takes about **48 hours** with 32 CPUs processing in parallel.
 Also, the resultant TFRecords take about **1.1TB**.
 Please make sure your disk has enough space.

 We can extract audio features and transcripts with
 ```bash